oxabz/yew-hello-world-GoL/README.md

 ## Possible improvement :
 - perfs
   - too many divs
-  -replacing a grid of div by single div per active cell -looking a bit more into wasm and dom perf
+    -replacing a grid of div by single div per active cell
+  - looking a bit more into wasm and dom perf
+- Didnt split the code beetween files